 Like everyone else, I love baby bok choy in a mixed vegetable stir-fry.
 But it’s also wonderful on it’s own.

-You’ll find that baby bok choy is amiable to many flavor combinations.
+You’ll find that baby bok choy is amenable to many flavor combinations.
 This is one of my favorites: sesame oil, garlic, ginger, and a little chili paste kick.

-To make this a meal, I like to serve it topped with a fried egg (big surprise 🙂 ) or quickly stir-fried chicken, pork or beef .
+To make this a meal, I like to serve this as a side for Cauliflower Fried Rice or quickly stir-fried chicken, pork or beef .

 - 1 tablespoon sesame oil

 - 4 heads baby bok choy coarsely chopped

 - 1 teaspoon red chile paste such as sambal oelek

 - 1 tablespoon soy sauce

 - 1 teaspoon toasted sesame oil

 - Heat sesame oil in a large skillet over medium-high heat.
 Add garlic and ginger; cook and stir 1 minute.